-If your are sentenced to 25 days or more you will be required to complete 20% of your sentence in the Jail prior to being placed on the program.
-SCRAM Continuous Monitoring works primarily with a land line phone service.
-Application can be obtained from either the front counter of the jail or refer to Electronic Monitoring Program section.
-This will bring you to a printable application.
-Print, complete, and return to front counter of the jail.
+If you are sentenced to 25 days or more you will be required to complete 20% - 30% of your sentence in the jail prior to being placed on the program.
+SCRAM Continuous Monitoring works with a land line phone service or internet provider.
+Application can be obtained from brochure stand in the jail lobby or refer to Electronic Monitoring Program section of our website for printable version.
+Print, complete, and return to the front counter of the jail.

 What is VINE?

-is a free, 24-hour telephone service that allows you to check on the status of offenders in the custody of the Wisconsin County Jail System, and to register for automated notification when an offender is released or their custody status changes.
-When you use WI-VINE, by phone or online
+VINE is a free, 24-hour service that allows you to check on the status of offenders in the custody of the Wisconsin County Jail System, and to register for automated notification when an offender’s custody status changes or is released.

-How do I find out who is currently in the Manitowoc County Jail?
+How do I find who is currently in the Manitowoc County Jail?

-What is the criteria used to determine what classification an inmate becomes and how often is it reviewed?
+What criteria are used to determine the classification of an inmate and how often is it reviewed?